-

 THE NATURE OF FINE-TUNING: MOVING ONWARD FROM SUMMER INTO FALL

-Hyperlite Mountain Gear Ambassador Brad Meiklejohn keeps his downtime to a minimum as he moves through the seasons with time-tested transitional habits.
-Brad Meikeljohn has an unquenchable thirst for wild places, and he prefers to get into them in an ultralight, minimalist fashion.
+Long-time friend of Hyperlite Mountain Gear, Brad Meiklejohn, keeps his downtime to a minimum as he moves through the seasons with time-tested transitional habits.
+With an unquenchable thirst for wild places, he prefers to get into them in an ultralight, minimalist fashion.
 However, different seasons have different…

 -